10 STEP GUIDE TO BARREL BOOKING, COLLECTION, SHIPPING AND CLEARANCE

 A - Senders name, address and contact number

 B - Full name and address of the Receiver in Jamaica

 C - The information at B above should be written onto the face of the barrel in large text with a black marker.
 If you cannot do this we can write up the barrel for you.
 We have a useful video section on how to properly prepare barrels.

 D - You are required to seal your barrel with a lock to ensure after collection that your barrel contents cannot be accessed.
-If you don not have a lock with can provide you with a numbered security seal.
-We provide these at an additional cost of £5 which can be purchased from the collection agent.
+If you don not have a lock we can provide you with a numbered security seal.
+We provide these at an additional cost of £2 which can be purchased from the collection agent.

 E - You will be provided with a receipt for collection detailing the personal information for the barrel shipment.
 An example as below.
 You will be notified by email that we have received your barrel consignment.